MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

 # Description

-We proposed the `CoreWebView2.FileTypePolicyChecking` event.
-You can register this event to get the file path, file extension and URI information, when end users try to save a file from your App.
+We proposed the `CoreWebView2.SaveFileSecurityCheckStarting` event.
+You can register this event to get the file path, file extension and URI source information, when end users try to save a file from your App.
 Then you can apply your own rules to allow save the file with, or without a default warning dialog;
 to cancel the saving; and even to create your own UI to manage runtime